 There it is.
 The thing I’ve approached so many times and stopped just shy of thinking.
 Ilona says it like she’s remarking on the weather.
 I want to snatch the bread from her hands and claw my fingers into her face, but that feeling passes quickly.
 Instead, I’m grateful that she has said it.
 Now I don’t have to.
 I don’t have to hear it from Gran or Lenka or anybody else.
 Ilona has said it.
 Maybe it’s true.
 But maybe not.

 How comical all of this is!
 It is so easy to avoid thinking about death, even in this place where people in the hospitals and elderly homes are dying every day.
-I see the bread carts piled high with bodies.
+I see the bodies lined up on the ground outside those buildings.
+I see the bread cart carrying them away.
 And still I have been thinking, “What extra food will Gran bring home today?”

 I let out a laugh and suddenly can’t stop laughing.